-As at 31 December 2022, we have a team of 33 financial advisory representatives, and 25 distribution partners - 2 banks, 15 financial advisory firms and 8 international brokers to distribute our products to their customers.
+As of 31 December 2023, we have a team of 38 financial advisory representatives, and 24 distribution partners - 2 banks, 17 financial advisory firms and 5 international brokers to distribute our products to customers.

 Corporate Governance

 As a licensed direct life insurer regulated under the Insurance Act, we are obligated to comply with applicable rules and regulations, including corporate governance guidelines set forth by the relevant authorities.